edkreuk/DataIntegration/Azure-Data-Factory/Templates/Scale-Pause-Resume-Dedicated-SQL-Pool-Dynamically/Scale-Dedicated-SQL-Pool-Dynamically.md

 # Scale Dedicated SQL Pool Dynamically

 Use this template to scale up and down a Dedicated SQL Pool in Azure Synapse Analytics.
 This pipelines is designed to Scale a SQL Pool within Azure Synapse Analytics.
 A SQL Pool(Former Azure SQL DW) linked to a SQL (Logical) Server has a slightly different approach.
-Please check the documentation
 This article describes a solution template how you can Scale up or down a SQL Pool within Azure Synapse Analytics.
 This is actually a necessary functionality during your Data Movement Solutions.
 In this way you can optimize costs.

 ## The template contains 7 activities